Updated: Jan 12

 Am i on commission from Photobox?

 No!
 I'm just sharing my advice!
 But i have tended to use them for years.
 They have a wide range of book styles, and lots of other photo products too.
-So once my photos are uploaded onto their site, i can not only create a photobook, but i can also create a diary, sponge bag gift or a mug, without having to upload my photos again.
+So once my photos are uploaded onto their site, i can not only create a photobook, but i can also create a diary, sponge bag gift or desktop calendar, without having to upload my photos again.

 I also find that if i stick to using one company, then i become used to their software, so my confidence grows each time.